 His horses and dogs he loved so much that he provided burial-places for them… HA Had.
 20.12

-Hadrian even acquired the services of an Iazygian prisoner of war, a certain Mastor, who was a skilled huntsman.
-According to Dio (69, 10.2), Mastor was employed by Hadrian as a hunting companion “because of his strength and daring”.
+Hadrian even acquired the services of an Iazygian prisoner of war, a certain Mastor, a skilled huntsman.
+According to Dio (69, 10.2), Hadrian employed Mastor as a hunting companion “because of his strength and daring”.
 He would remain in Hadrian’s service for the rest of his life.
 With his new favourite horse and assisted by his Iazygian huntsman Mastor, Hadrian was ready to indulge his passion for hunting.

 The earliest epigraphic evidence for the Fifth Macedonian Legion in Troesmis dates to the time of Hadrian.
-The legion took part in Trajan’s campaigns against the Dacians (101-106), and after the conquest of Dacia (or possibly even before the end of the war), it was transferred from Oescus to Troesmis to defend the limes in this part of Moesia Inferior and keep an eye on the Roxolani.
-During the Parthian and Marcomannic wars in the 160s, the legion left Troesmis and established a new garrison in Dacia, at Potaissa.
-After that, at the end of the reign of Marcus Aurelius, between 177 and 180, Troesmis became a municipium and was garrisoned by a detachment of legio I ltalica, and, according to epigraphic evidence, by a detachment of the Classis Flavia Moesica.
+The legion took part in Trajan’s campaigns against the Dacians (101-106).
+After the conquest of Dacia (or possibly even before the end of the war), it was transferred from Oescus to Troesmis to defend the limes in this part of Moesia Inferior and keep an eye on the Roxolani.
+During the Parthian and Marcomannic wars in the 160s, the legion left Troesmis and established a new garrison in Dacia at Potaissa.
+After that, at the end of the reign of Marcus Aurelius, between 177 and 180, Troesmis became a municipium and was garrisoned by a detachment of Legio I Italica and, according to epigraphic evidence, by a detachment of the Classis Flavia Moesica.
 Its strategic point later made it an important Late Roman and Byzantine fortification.

-The wide-spread area of the ruins extends from the Danube river to the east up to the Western slopes of the Măcin-mountains.
-However, the site has suffered much decay due to the fluvial erosion, the exploitation of local natural resources and land developments, as well as being currently in an advanced stage of degradation.
+The wide-spread area of the ruins extends from the Danube river to the east up to the Western slopes of the Măcin mountains.
+However, the site has suffered much decay due to fluvial erosion and the exploitation of local natural resources and land developments.

 Until recently, only limited evidence for the pre-Roman or early-Imperial Troesmis existed.
-The only remaining visible traces at Troesmis were datable to the 3rd century onwards.
-However, the latest archaeological research conducted in the area by a Romanian-Austrian research project managed to localise the fortress on the plateau between the two later fortifications by using magnetic prospection (scanning the earth magnetic field at the surface).
+The only remaining traces at Troesmis were from the 3rd century onwards.
+However, the latest archaeological research conducted in the area by a Romanian-Austrian research project managed to localise the fortress on the plateau between the two later fortifications by using magnetic prospection (scanning the earth’s magnetic field at the surface).

 As stated by Birley, Hadrian’s presence in Scythia in AD 118 (Moesia Inferior was later called Scythia Minor) can perhaps be deduced from a poem the poet Florus sent to Hadrian a few years later (Historia Augusta 16.3-4):